oroinc/documentation/user/back-office/reports-segments/segments.rst

 Manage Segments in the Back-Office
 ==================================

-Segments are dynamically filtered subsets of the data (e.g. product collection, marketing list).
-To use a set of records in reports, filters, web catalog nodes or marketing lists, you can create a segment and reuse it instead of copying the same query as a condition.
+Segments are dynamically filtered subsets of the data (e.g., product collection, marketing list).
+To use a set of records in reports, filters, web catalog nodes, or marketing lists, you can create a segment and reuse it instead of copying the same query as a condition.

 .. image:: /user/img/reports/use_segments_in_filter.png
    :alt: Creating a filter condition using the Apply Segment option